What to Expect During Medical Detox

 March 4, 2019

 The term, detox, is short for detoxification.
 In instances of drug dependence, the substance is considered a toxic invader, and one that needs to be eliminated from the body before the patient can regain proper functioning.
-Even substances which are considered to be legal – or prescribed – can end up resulting in this type of physical dependence, and the side effects of withdrawal from such may require medical intervention.
+Even substances which are considered to be legal – or prescribed – can end up resulting in this type of physical dependence, and the side effects of withdrawal from such may require a medical intervention.
 Improper withdrawal from substances can be uncomfortable, and even deadly.

 Most medical detox facilities follow a standard procedure when it comes to admittance and treatment.
 The largest variance between facilities is likely to consist of quality of care, both during – and after – the medical procedures have been completed.
 Ideally, the patient will want to make sure that members of the treatment staff are highly trained and qualified; that the treatment environment is conducive to wellness; that both medical and psychological needs are met; and that there is a plan for continued support following the initial detoxing.

 A quality medical detox facility will ensure that the patient’s needs are a good fit for the unique treatment program before accepting a client.
-Initial conversations between potential patient and the facility should address the basics surrounding the involved substances; the severity of the dependence; expected treatment times and methods; financial concerns; and patient expectations.
+Initial conversations between potential patient and the facility should address the basics surrounding the involved substances; the severity of the addiction; expected treatment times and methods; financial concerns; and patient expectations.

 Following this screening process, an admitted patient will be asked a series of questions by a trained evaluator.
 These assessment questions are designed to determine the best course of action for treatment, and are an enhanced version of the initial screening procedure.
 In the case of medical intervention, the patient’s primary care physician is often included as the initial treatment referral source, and is made available for ongoing consultation during, and after, detox treatment.